aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 #### **Get Page Object by Name Programming Sample**
 The following example shows how to get a page object by name from Visio drawing.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Pages-GetVisioPagebyName-GetVisioPagebyName.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-GetVisioPagebyName-GetVisioPagebyName.cs" >}}
 ## **Copy a Visio Page into Another Diagram**
 Aspose.Diagram for .NET API allows developers to copy and add its content from the one Visio diagram to another.
 This help topic explains how to accomplish this task.